prachisapkota1/prachi-tech-writing-portfolio/README.md

-# prachi-tech-writing-portfolio
+Technical-Writing-Portfolio
-Hi!
-I'm a technical writer in training with a background in IT project management, content writing, and SEO.
-This portfolio includes selected projects created using tools like Adobe FrameMaker, MadCap Flare, and HTML/CSS.
+I’m a Technical Communication student at Seneca Polytechnic, currently in my final semester.
+This portfolio showcases course projects that demonstrate my skills in user-focused documentation, Adobe FrameMaker, MadCap Flare, and Microsoft Style Guide-compliant writing.
+Each project reflects industry-standard practices in structure, formatting, and accessibility.